‘The Bachelorette’ 2019 Spoilers: Hannah Brown And A Dozen Suitors Head To Scotland For Episode 5

 — Mike Fleiss (@fleissmeister) April 3, 2019

 As The Inquisitr previously shared, Reality Steve’s spoilers have suggested that suitor Luke Parker is a frontrunner right now for Hannah’s final rose.
-Rumors regarding the dozen men remaining indicate that Luke is still in the mix of things and additional details about the other guys getting dates will be confirmed soon.
+Rumors regarding the dozen men remaining indicate that Luke is still in the mix of things, and additional details about the other guys getting dates will be confirmed soon.

 If the Instagram spoilers available at this point are accurate, Hannah has also kept Connor Saeli, Devin Harris, Dustin Kendrick, Dylan Barbour, and Garrett Powell up to this point.
 The group of men still vying for Brown’s final rose reportedly also includes Grant Eckel, Jed Wyatt, Kevin Fortenberry, Mike Johnson, Peter Weber, and Tyler Cameron in addition to Luke.
 However, so far, Reality Steve hasn’t revealed specific Bachelorette spoilers regarding which guys remain according to his intel.

-Filming of Hannah’s Bachelorette season will wrap in early May and her premiere airs on ABC on Monday, May 13.
-As The Inquisitr recently detailed, viewers will get to watch an annniversary special celebrating 15 seasons of the show on the Monday before Brown’s premiere on May 6.
+Filming of Hannah’s Bachelorette season will wrap in early May, and her premiere airs on ABC on Monday, May 13.
+As The Inquisitr recently detailed, viewers will get to watch an anniversary special celebrating 15 seasons of the show on the Monday before Brown’s premiere on May 6.

-Which man will get Hannah Brown’s final rose and where will she nead next for filming?
-Things are starting to get serious at this stage of the journey and additional Bachelorette spoilers will become available in the coming days.
+Which man will get Hannah Brown’s final rose and where will she head next for filming?
+Things are starting to get serious at this stage of the journey, and additional Bachelorette spoilers will become available in the coming days.